NgocKhanh0912/Measure_and_Control_Slaves/README.md

 This project is the PC-based Control and Measurement subject project that I am studying in semester 232.
-The project content is as follows: the STM32 communicates with a WinForm on a computer via UART to transmit, receive data to measure and control slaves: LED, DHT11, RTC DS3231.
-The WinForm will send control frame data for LED and setup frame data for current time to RTC DS3231 down to STM32.
+The project content is as follows: the STM32 communicates with a WinForm on a computer via UART to transmit, receive data to measure and control slaves: LED, DHT11, RTC DS3231 (I2C), 8 LED 7-seg MAX7219 (SPI).
+The WinForm GUI will transmit control frame data for LED and setup frame data for the current time to RTC DS3231 through STM32.
+Additionally, the WinForm GUI will showcase the current LED status, temperature, humidity, and DHT11 status.
+The time will be displayed on 8 MAX7219 7-segment LEDs in the "HH-MM-SS" format.
+Below outlines the data communication process between WinForm GUI and STM32:

    a) The data received from the WinForm GUI comes in 2 forms:
    - Form 1: The LED control request data: "@R2ON#" (LED On) and "@R20F#" (LED Off).